The Payments Desk

 looked at my first casino that took CoinGate stablecoins back in 2021 — the ones who still remember when every crypto on-ramp asked for a utility bill, not a sanction list — and i still don’t believe CoinGate’s lithuanian branch was ever meant to swallow the gambling volume we pushed through it. march came, the regulator woke up, and suddenly “exposure to gambling” sounds exactly like “problem child with a ggr graph no one dares to print.” they’re not gone, just gagged, and gagged licenses don’t process withdrawals. the latest railsr EMI demo i sat through last week showed them doing kyc light on your players but slapping a rolling reserve on every stablecoin withdrawal bigger than 5k, which is cheaper than the 2–3% slippage coinGate started adding when they felt the heat. bitpay turning off the tap on payouts 1 may? that’s not a regulatory cough, that’s a mastercard coronary — they’re cleaning the aisle before emi regs tighten further. so if you’re still on coinGate expecting a miracle, start shopping the emi list today; if you wait for them to wave a white flag you’ll be stuck with chargebacks you can’t claw back because the outbound rails just evaporated.

-With BitPay now blacklisting gambling transactions under MiCA, should EU operators still… goal celebration
+With BitPay now blacklisting gambling transactions under MiCA, should EU operators still… blackjack table

 Reply Quote